|CS112: Introduction to Computer Programming|

 Contesting of grades on any/all submissions must be requested within one week of the item's return.
 No grade changes will be considered subsequent to that deadline, or after the final exam meeting.

-Homework will consist of all exercises from the appropriate chapter of each book.
-Students must submit completed
+Homework will consist of all exercises from the appropriate chapter of each book, as well as sample assessments.
+It will not be graded or collected.

 Programming projects are considered individual efforts, therefore no sharing of code and/or discussion of problem solutions are allowed with anyone except the lab GTA, UTA or the professor.
 Test cases must also not be shared.
 Student projects will be manually and automatically assessed for cheating.
 You may not look at or otherwise